RdenBlaauwen/PSMAA/DEV.md

 This result may be acceptable, provided using depth edges in the delta pass combined with the soon to be introduced contrast adaptation from CMAA2 actually improves image quality.

+## using 8 bit delta buffer instead of 16 it

+### fit half in RG8

+Tried seeing how many detlas would go above a value of 1/2 using a quickly built debug option.
+Turns out it's quite a bit, and some of the most important deltas too.
+This dashed my hopes of using an RG8 buffer, doubling all deltas before putting them in the buffer, and the halving them again after sampling.

+### Just use RG8

+Fortunately, it wasn't necessary.
+Testing showed that just using an RG8 buffer, without any hoops and special cramming methods, produced a virtually indistinguishable result from using RG16f.
+So I'm just using RG8 from now on.

 # TODO

 - Test performance difference between edge detection (with CMAA2's local contrast adaptation) when delta pass is used vs when it is calculated directly.